 The OUCC filed the following testimony on January 25, 2019, recommending reductions to the request:

 - Mierzwa - 15 pages

 An OUCC news release inviting consumer comments was issued on January 2, 2019.
-IURC public field hearings were held on January 7 and January 17 in Indianapolis.
+Two IURC public field hearings were held in January 2019 in Indianapolis.